deepthag/Arc/README.md

 The player will use the right and left arrow keys to determine the direction of rotation.
 The arc will rotate around a fixed point, following a circular path.
 The player can click the spacebar to pause the game, and escape to quit.

 Story:
 The story aspect does not really apply to this game--it only involves moving around geometric objects.
-However, I would like the overall aesthetic to be

 Art Style:
 The art style will be minimalist and sleek.
 I would like the game to have a simplistic, clean look.